EMI and EIS for a digital media business

-Our client, operating in the digital media sector, wished to grow his business and incentivise his employees.
+Our client, who operated in the digital media sector, wished to grow his business and incentivise his employees.
 Our client considered these essential steps to creating a high value business.
-However, the equity incentive scheme also had to impress future investors.
+However, the EIS also had to impress future investors.

 The company did not pay dividends.
 It re-invested all profits.
 Consequently, prior to exit, there was no particular reason for employees to own shares.
 It would be more advantageous if the employees owned options.

-We discussed tax-efficient equity incentives schemes, and settled on the Enterprise Management Incentive (EMI) scheme.
-Together, we prepared a tax market valuation for the EMI options.
+We discussed tax-efficient equity incentives schemes with our client and settled on the Enterprise Management Incentive (EMI) scheme.
+Together we prepared a tax market valuation for the EMI options.
 We explained that HMRC does not require an agreed tax market valuation when the company grants the options.
-However, the agreed valuation avoid potential difficulties, e.g. it is trickier to agree a low option valuation, when selling a high value business.
+However, the agreed valuation avoids potential difficulties.
+For example, it is trickier to agree a low option valuation when selling a high value business.

 Once we agreed the tax market value, we issued EMI options that represented 20% of the company’s equity to key employees.
 These employees gained the option to acquire the shares when the company was acquired.
-Thus these employees would gain any growth in the company’s shares valuation thereby incentivising them to work to grow the company.
+Thus, these employees would gain any growth in the company’s shares valuation thereby incentivising them to work to grow the company.

 The employees will also benefit from Entrepreneurs’ Relief.
 When they employees sell their shares, they will pay 10% capital gains tax on the increased value.

 After the company issued the EMI options, it sought additional investment.
 The Seed Enterprise Investment Scheme was inappropriate, as the company had traded for over two years.
-However, the Enterprise Investment Scheme was appropriate, because the company:
+However, the company qualified for the Enterprise Investment Scheme.

 Together we prepared form EISaa, an EIS advance assurance application for HMRC.
 Usually, HMRC takes five to six weeks to agree an EIS advance assurance.
 During this period, we had time to work on a number of aspects of this case for our client.
 This included preparing the investment agreement, including acceptable investor protections and investor’s rights.

 HMRC provided EIS Advance Assurance.